 12. Incline leg presses

 While leg press machine can give you ripped and strong legs, you should stay away from it when you’re dealing with lower back pain.
 Why?
-When you use this machine, your back is in flexed, uncomfortable position and the risk of injury is greater.
+When you use this machine, your back is in a flexed, uncomfortable position and the risk of injury is greater.

 Jogging is a popular activity, it helps you stay in shape, keeps weight in a healthy range, but it also puts too much strain on your back and aggravates the pain you experience.
 This pressure is particularly noticeable when jogging on hard surfaces.